Herbal Teas for Healthier Skin

 You are what you eat.
-You may also know that the skin is the largest organ of the body, and what you put on your skin goes into your body.
+You may also know that the skin is the largest organ of the body and that what you put on your skin goes directly into your body.
 Wild Carrot Herbals is consumed with offering the most nourishing skin care for your being.
-All of our products contain plants that offer their protection and nourishment inside and out.
-Drinking many of these ingredients that we use as herbal teas offer deep nourishment for your organs and your skin as well as basic hydration.
-Here are a few of my skin care favorites that are also delicious as tea:
+All of our products contain plants that offer their protection and nourishment to the outside of the body; many of the plants that we use can also be drunk as herbal teas, offering deep nourishment for your organs and skin as well as providing basic hydration.

 "Feeling your oats" is an expression that comes from this plant's ability to strengthen and nourish your being.
-High in calcium and silica, oats are a great choice for your tea to help strengthen thinning skin and hair.
+High in calcium and silica, oats are a great choice in your tea to help strengthen thinning skin and hair.

 One of my favorite plants, the hip of the rose is the poster child of feminine beauty and curvaceousness.
-Also high in vitamin C and flavonoids, this addition to your tea is not only delicious, but strengthening.
+Also high in vitamin C and flavonoids, this addition to your tea is not only delicious but strengthening.

 One of the biggest anti-viral remedies available, I toss in dried elderberries to most teas that I make at this time of year.
 Also high in vitamin C, elderberries impart a delicious fruitiness to your tea and add great color.
 Elderberries are balancing to the skin and help to strengthen and even skin tone.